-- data collection and evaluation of the project vicinity to identify areas that are susceptible to erosion; - assessment of the project site and determination of landscape requirements; - review of the regulatory requirements for erosion and sediment control and landscape in the project area; - planning and design for the most suitable and sustainable erosion and sediment control and landscape measures; and - proper inspection, installation, and maintenance of the proposed erosion and sediment control and permanent landscape control measures coordinated with the construction schedule.
+- Data collection and evaluation of the project vicinity to identify areas that are susceptible to erosion; - Assessment of the project site and determination of landscape requirements; - Review of the regulatory requirements for erosion and sediment control and landscape in the project area; - Planning and design for the most suitable and sustainable erosion and sediment control and landscape measures; and - Proper inspection, installation, and maintenance of the proposed erosion and sediment control and permanent landscape control measures coordinated with the construction schedule.

-All Designer and CM personnel working on the preparation and implementation of the ESCP and PLP for a specific project shall be knowledgeable of the current Illinois Tollway design criteria in roadway Erosion and Sediment Control and Landscape Design for highways.
+All Designers and CM personnel working on the preparation and implementation of the ESCP and PLP for a specific project shall be knowledgeable of the current Illinois Tollway design criteria for Erosion and Sediment Control and Landscape Design.